-Modeled after the oldest tennis championship in the world, the United States Open Tennis Championship is held each year at Flushing Meadows in Queens, New York.
-The U.S. Open always takes place starting on the last Monday in August (the 27th in 2018) and lasts two weeks into September, with the middle of the tournament coinciding with Labor Day weekend.
+The United States Open Tennis Championship is held each year at Flushing Meadows in Queens, New York.
+The U.S. Open always takes place starting on the last Monday in August and lasts two weeks into September.
+The middle of the tournament coinciding with Labor Day weekend.
+The 2019 dates are August 26 to September 8.

 Going to the U.S. Open at Flushing Meadows is a tennis lover's dream, but knowing the inside skinny on how to get there, what to take, what to wear, and where to eat makes your day a winner no matter who ends up holding the championship trophy.